 to transnational mobility (e.g. visa requirements).
 Through the acquisition of the German passport, they enjoy free mobility within the EU and are able to re-entry Germany even after long stays abroad.
 Both aspects imply a reduction of mobility costs and increase the chance of temporary outmigration.
-Our result therefore shows that negative "commitment effects" of naturalization can be offset by positive mobility effects.

-With respect to human capital, we find two interesting pattern.
-Due to the equal wage distribution and the generous welfare system, it is likely to assume that the initial immigration to Germany was mainly characterized by negative self-selection with respect to human capital.
+Our result therefore shows that negative "commitment effects" of naturalization can be offset by positive mobility effects.6 tion to Germany was mainly characterized by negative self-selection with respect to human capital.
 This holds in particular true for Turkish immigrants, for whom immigration to Germany was mainly characterized by large inflows of unskilled immigrants.
 For the latter we find that low skilled immigrants have the highest likelihood to stay in Germany.
-In other words, better skilled immigrants have a higher likelihood to leave Germany than their counterparts at the lower end of the skill distribution.
-This pattern is in line with the findings of Borjas and Bratsberg (1996) who show that outmigration intensifies the selection process of the initial immigration inflow.
-For Non-Turkish immigrants our results indicate that low as well as high skilled immigrants have a higher likelihood of outmigration than middle skilled immigrants do.
-8 Comparable u- shaped pattern between skills and outmigration are found by Nekby (2006) for outmigrants from Sweden and by Dumont and Spielvogel (2008) for Latin-American return migrants from Spain and the US.
+In other words, better skilled immigrants have a higher likelihood to leave Germany than their counterparts at the lower end of the skill distribution.7 This pattern is in line with the findings of Borjas and Bratsberg (1996) who show that outmigration intensifies the selection process of the initial immigration inflow.
+For Non-Turkish immigrants our results indicate that low as well as high skilled immigrants have a higher likelihood of outmigration than middle skilled immigrants do.8 Comparable u- shaped pattern between skills and outmigration are found by Nekby (2006) for outmigrants from Sweden and by Dumont and Spielvogel (2008) for Latin-American return migrants from Spain and the US.
 For a theoretical model which explains the u-shape variation of return migration across educational attainments see Ivanova and Jeong (2011).
 Furthermore, our estimates show positive effects of both being unemployed, working parttime and being out of the labour force.
 This holds true for both Turkish and Non-Turkish immigrants.
 In other words, the likelihood of leaving Germany is higher if an immigrant is not working fulltime at the labour market.
 Similar results are found among others by Constant and Massey (2003) and Hunt (2006).